Departmental Mission Statement

 2008-2009: Kareem Chahine MD

-From University Medical Center of Grenoble, Grenoble France - To Union Memorial Hospital, Baltimore MD- to Damascus Hospital, Damascus Syria.
+From University Medical Center of Grenoble, Grenoble France - To the Maryland Nose and Sinus Center, Baltimore MD - to Damascus Hospital, Damascus Syria.

 Bio and Personal Statement